Omurice is the type of food that takes the classic omelet to a whole new level by stuffing it with tasty chicken, fried rice, and ketchup.

 When you first see omurice, you’re going to think it looks like a big football-shaped egg wrap.

-Believe it or not, but omurice was and still is the main children’s breakfast food.
+Believe it or not, but omurice was and still is the no. 1 breakfast food for children.
 But adults love it too and many parents choose this recipe for family breakfasts.

 In this post we'll cover:

 - 1 This is how you make omurice

 - 3 Omurice cooking tips